zakariahasanabdiali/zakariahasanabdiali/README.md

-# 👨‍💻 Zakaria Hasan Abdi – Software Developer | AI Enthusiast 🌍🇸🇴
+# 👨‍💻 Zakarie Hassan Abdi – Software Developer | AI Enthusiast 🌍🇸🇴

 **Welcome to my GitHub!**
-I'm Zakaria Hasan Abdi, a passionate and creative software developer from Somalia 🇸🇴.
+I'm Zakarie Hassan Abdi, a passionate and creative software developer from Somalia 🇸🇴.
 I recently graduated from university 🎓 and specialize in Artificial Intelligence 🤖, Web Development 🌐, and Open Source Projects 🚀.

 ---